 A gym just for women?
-On the wall, a poster says, Curves Gym: no men, no mirrors, no make up.
-Aside from the “no men” part since I am missing my workout buddy Gary here, I didn’t think the other two elements made much difference.
+On the wall, a poster says, Curves Gym: no men, no mirrors, no make up, no judgement – even if I wanna take butt enhancement pills.
+Aside from the “no men” part since I am missing my workout buddy Gary here, I didn’t think the other three elements made much difference.
 First I thought, so what, I don’t look at myself in the mirror when I work out at a regular gym, nor do I ever wear make up when I workout.
 But a big difference, this gym turned out to be.

 First is the layout.
 Curves Gyms looks like this: it’s a room with machines facing each other in a circuit training format.
 I imagine this room filled with all my girl friends.
 That would be one big fitness party!
 What fun:)